kyma-project/community/internal/proposals/logs/unified-approach-to-logging-levels.md

 ```
 Then editting the `APP_LOG_LEVEL` environment variable and hitting `:wq`.
 The pod will restart with the new logging level value and will be ready to debug.

+There are components that should not be restarted so this approach couldn't be performed.
+We should come up with some ideas on how to change their log severity level.
+A potential solution is to create a configmap, and a listener that would periodically read the value from this resource.
+[Here is a follow-up issue](https://github.com/kyma-project/community/issues/530).

 ## Setting up the log level in the external components

 > TODO: @dbadura, please, add the note about the external components